roy-ganz/toql/guide/src/introduction.md

 ## Features

-Toql _Transfer Object Query Language_ can turns a query string into SQL to retrieve data records.
-It is useful for web clients to get database records from a REST interface.
+Toql _Transfer object query language_ is a query language to build SQL statements.
+It can retrieve filtered, ordered and indiviually selected columns from a database and put the result into your structs.

 Toql
  - can query, insert, update and delete single and multiple database records.